 Here’s how to start

 You’ve invested in your current employees.
-The people working inside your walls already know your company lingo and processes, are familiar with your workflows, and you’ve already established that they are a culture fit.
+The people working inside your walls already know your company lingo and processes are familiar with your workflows, and you’ve already established that they are a culture fit.
 The work is already done!

 Getting into the habit of continuously upskilling your workforce is one of the best ways to prepare for the future.
-Not only will you ensure your people have what it takes to succeed, you will drive employee engagement by investing in your employees’ development – a true win-win!
+Not only will you ensure your people have what it takes to succeed, but you will also drive employee engagement by investing in your employees’ development – a true win-win!